How to not live paycheck to paycheck anymore.

 To make a zero based budget you will need to first write down the amount of money you expect to earn this pay period.

 Your goal will be to get your expenses to equal your income.
+For a full tutorial on making a zero based budget check out this article.

 There are many different ways to budget!
 We prefer the You Need a Budget software.
 You can also use just plain ol paper and pen. feel free to download my budget worksheet below.
 This is a great place to get you started!